data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

 The Long Description:

-This talk covers a tool developed for fast, interactive, browser-based visualization of datasets using Jupyter widgets developed for use with yt.
+This talk covers a tool developed for fast, interactive, browser-based visualization of datasets with yt, a python package used to analyze and visualize volumetric data in a number of scientific domains.
-Jupyter widgets offer a unique opportunity to access the functionality in yt using a graphical interface, allowing for simultaneous control over the data and an ease-of-use not immediately accessible through the API alone.
-Further, browser latency may be an issue with direct visualization of volumetric data with a widget.
+This tool uses Jupyter widgets to do interactive data exploration and visualization in the browser.
+Jupyter widgets provide users with a balance between ease-of-use and access to API functionality, but have a lower barrier to entry for data exploration than direct API manipulation alone.
+We anticipated latency issues with some datasets resulting from data transmission between yt and the browser.
+As the data canvas is updated, a new image is created and this computation is generally done outside of the browser environment, requiring data transfer for canvas updates.
+We minimize this latency by compiling our visualization routines to WebAssembly, pushing data to the browser, and doing subsequent computations in the browser.
+This tool will provide a pathway for fast, interactive data visualization and exploration
-We minimize latency that results from data transmission between yt and the browser by compiling to WebAssembly and pushing data to the browser.
-Operations on the data are subsequently done in the browser.
+for a diverse user base.

-Our presentation will have the following general structure:
+Our presentation will have the following structure:
 * The development of the tool
   * Using Rust compiled to WebAssembly for image pixelization and rendering
   * The development of a modular widget structure to interact with both yt and